ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    `task_start + task_duration`.
 If so, the Aggregator MUST mark the input share as invalid with the error `task_expired`.

-1. Check if the PlaintextInputShare contains unrecognized report extensions.
+1. Check if the public or private report extensions contain any unrecognized report extension types.
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

-1. Check if the ExtensionType of any two report extensions in PlaintextInputShare are the same.
+1. Check if any two public or private report extensions have the same extension type.
+(For the purposes of this check, a private report extension can conflict with a public report extension.)
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

 1. If the report pertains to a batch that was previously collected, then the input share MUST be marked as invalid with error `batch_collected`.